-John MacDonald: Don't just blame the current Government for rising crime
+Opinion: Don't just blame the current Govt for rising crime

 The Government's response to that is that it's put 1400 extra police on the beat since it's been government and so it can't possibly be soft on crime.
 Not guilty, your honour!

-National's police spokesperson Mark Mitchell was also on with Hosking this morning.
+National's police spokesman Mark Mitchell was also on with Hosking this morning.
 He said frontline police are struggling to cope because people who should be locked up are being let back onto the streets, and because crims know that the police pursuit policy means the cops won't chase them and chase them and chase them until they get them - and so they're getting more and more brazen.

 And he's not wrong there, is he?
 Because these ram raids are exactly that, aren't they?
 They are just brazen.
 I can't even imagine entertaining the idea of driving a car through the front door of a mall.
 Can't imagine it.

 But if I did think about it, even for a minute or two, the police pursuit policy or the hopeless Police Minister or the overworked police officers wouldn't come into the equation.
-I would just be driven by my greed and desperation - and that greed and desperation would not just be the fault of the current government.
+I would just be driven by my greed and desperation - and that greed and desperation would not just be the fault of the current Government.

 It would be the fault of a justice system which seems, time and time again, to be stacked against the victims of crime.